 6. Right to rectification

-If you have any questions about the new regulation or changes at HelpCrunch, feel free to chat with us and we will gladly answer them.
+If you have any questions about the new regulation or changes at HelpCrunch, feel free to chat with us, and we will gladly answer them.

-Now, have you prepared your company for the GDPR? 🙂
+Now, is your company GDPR-compliant? 🙂